zhanghaicang/DeepMRF/README.md

 ## Citation
-Haicang Zhang, Sheng Wang.
 We are busy in other projects and will write up the manscript in near future.